Imagine you are out to dinner with your family to celebrate a birthday.

 Contact Attorney De Yoe For The Help You Need Now

-With over 30 years of experience serving San Diego, the DUI defense lawyer
+With more than 30 years of experience serving San Diego, the DUI defense

 successfully defended numerous clients against felony DUI charges, including one client facing